 The BALTECH security concept is designed to provide a maximum of protection against tampering attacks.
 Here's an overview of the measures we've implemented.

-Reader configuration is one of the most security-critical components.
+Reader configuration is one of the most security-critical elements.
 Successful attacks could e.g. result in attackers gaining access to the keys for the project cards or compromising the data returned to the host system.
-That's why there are strong security measures in place to protect the integrity and confidentiality of your configuration and especially the project settings:
+That's why there are strong security measures in place to protect the integrity and confidentiality of your configuration - especially the RFID interface component:

 Config Security Code

-When you add project settings to a configuration, a unique Config Security Code is generated that serves as a kind of "ID" for your configuration.
+When you configure the RFID interface (e.g. when creating a configuration with Autoread Wizard), a unique Config Security Code is generated that serves as a kind of "ID" for the configuration.
 Readers to which you deploy this configuration won't accept a different configuration anymore.
 They will only accept a new version of the same configuration as in this case, the Config Security Code remains the same.
 This behavior prevents unauthorized reconfiguration, e.g. via a tampered ConfigCard.